Skip to main content

 What does the EP&O Levy pay for?

-It is important to note that the 2026 EP&O Levy is not a new tax.
-It renews an expiring tax that provides local funding for critical education programs and services that are not covered by state and federal dollars, including but not limited to additional costs of special education, school nurses, counselors, librarians, arts and music programs, transportation for field trips, athletics, insurance, heating and lighting costs, office supplies, and teachers and staff beyond what the state’s funding model supports.
+The EP&O Levy provides local funding for critical education programs and services that are not covered by state and federal dollars, including but not limited to additional costs of special education, school nurses, counselors, librarians, arts and music programs, transportation for field trips, athletics, insurance, heating and lighting costs, office supplies, and teachers and staff beyond what the state’s funding model supports.

 Local funds from the EP&O Levy comprise approximately 17 percent of VISD’s current budget.

-The proposed levy continues at the same rate of the current levy, which is set to expire in 2026.
+Here are the rates of the current levy, which is set to expire in 2030.

 Collection Year Rate per $1,000 Assessed Value Levy Amount